F. Gilbert Hills State Forest

 F. Gilbert Hills State Forest is adjacent to the Harold B. Clark Town Forest to its north, and is connected to Wrentham State Forest to its west.
 The "minimally developed" Franklin and Wrentham state forests are managed in conjunction with the Gilbert Hills property.

 Contained on state forest land are some unique stone structures that some believe were made and used by the native Algonquin tribes prior to the town's founding.

 Activities and amenities

-Trails: The forest has 23 mi trails, including a section of the 30 mi Warner Trail, for walking, hiking, mountain biking, horseback riding, cross-country skiing, and off-road vehicle use.

-The forest also offers accessible restrooms, picnicking, and restricted hunting.
+The forest has 23 mi trails, including a section of the 30 mi Warner Trail, for walking, hiking, mountain biking, horseback riding, cross-country skiing, and off-road vehicle use.
+It also offers accessible restrooms, picnicking, and restricted hunting.